 2. Business intelligence tools

 Small business owners need as much insight from data as they can grasp.
-Sure, spreadsheets are enough in the beginning to enter data and analyze for “big picture” solutions, but, as the company grows, so does the amount of data, and it’s no longer possible to understand the scope of information and make smart decisions about new opportunities or investments that support further growth.
-That’s wherebusiness intelligence (BI) tools greatly improve management of an organization.
+Sure, spreadsheets are enough, in the beginning, to enter data and analyze for “big picture” solutions, but, as the company grows, so does the amount of data, and it’s no longer possible to understand the scope of information and make smart decisions about new opportunities or investments that support further growth.
+That’s where business intelligence (BI) tools greatly improve the management of an organization.
+Looking into resources such as Cyral to assist with the data activity of a business means that everything can be handled where needed without the worry of it becoming jumbled or missed.

 What is business intelligence?
-It is data gleaned from a combination of architectures, applications and databases.
-It enables the real-time, interactive access, analysis and manipulation of information, which provides the business community with easy access to business data.
+It is data gleaned from a combination of architectures, applications, and databases, (you can click this link over here for further information on these tools and where to find them).
+It enables the real-time, interactive access, analysis, and manipulation of information, which provides the business community with easy access to business data.
 By offering this valuable insight, BI helps decision-makers make informed choices and supplies end-users with critical business data about their customers or partners, including behaviors and trends.

 These tools will meet a variety of your business needs, from managing inventory to analyzing past and current performance metrics; in turn, managers can make more informed decisions because they can see trends and predict challenges based on patterns.
 BI also makes it easy to share information across your organization, which is crucial as the company grows and everyone needs to stay up to date on information.
 BI also eliminates errors made when employees manually input data.